 Mibbinbah began as a unique participatory action research project.
-It built on the work of Aboriginal and Torres Strait Islander leaders Dr. Mark Wenitong, Dr. Mick Adams and Mr. Frank Spry and their insights into improving Aboriginal and Torres Strait Islander men’s health and well-being through strengthening connection to culture, identity and family.
-The Mob are grateful for the support they have had from the previous Social Justice Commissioners, Tom Calma and Mick Gooda.
+It built on the work of Aboriginal and Torres Strait Islander leaders Dr. Mark Wenitong, Dr. Mick Adams and Mr. Frank Spry and their insights into improving Aboriginal and Torres Strait Islander male health and well-being through strengthening connection to culture, identity and family.
+The Mob are grateful for the support they have had from the previous Social Justice Commissioners, Mr Tom Calma and Mr Mick Gooda.

 Mibbinbah is headed by Jack Bulman (CEO), a Muthi Muthi man from South Western NSW.
 Jack, who holds a Bachelor of Health Sciences degree, is currently enrolled in a Doctor of Philosophy at University of Technology in Sydney.
 He collaborates closely with his research partner, Dr Rick Hayes, a retired senior lecturer at La Trobe University in Melbourne.
 Together they have several peer-reviewed publications that explore what it means to be working with Aboriginal and Torres Strait Islander males to enrich culture, develop skills and strengthen pride in identity.

 We would also like to take the opportunity to acknowledge an Yugambeh Elder who was to be the first Chair of Mibbinbah.
 His name is Uncle Bernie Williams and passed away too early.
 He took Jack under his wing when Jack arrived from Melbourne to work in Queensland.
 Uncle Bernie had so much knowledge and wanted to share and teach others about his culture.
 We at Mibbinbah pay our respects to all Elders who have passed.

 The two words Mibbin meaning Men or Eagle and Bah meaning place come from the Eastern Yugambeh Language of South Eastern Queensland.
 Therefore placing the two words together gives us Men’s place.
-The Mibbinbah logo was designed and painted by local Tweed artist, Dean Rotumah.
+The Mibbinbah logo was designed and painted by local Tweed artist, Dean Rotumah in 2007.

 CEO and Board Member